Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

-Luis tells me about villages he has consulted in Guatemala and Chili, Peru and Nicaragua – all places I haven’t been yet.
+Luis tells me about remote villages he has consulted in Guatemala and Chili, Peru and Nicaragua – all places I haven’t been yet.

 I close my travel book on Uruguay and open the next chapter on Costa Rica.